perl11/cperl/STATUS.md

 v5.24.0c, v5.24.1c and v5.24.3c have
 [about 24 fixes](perldelta.html#Known-Problems-fixed-elsewhere),
 for problems which are not fixed in perl-5.24.1.
-Ditto with 5.26, cperl-5.22.4c has about 20 fixes which are not in the latest perl-5.22.3.
-Similar numbers for v5.29.1c, as p5p is still actively adding more API, security and performance problems than fixing.
+Ditto with 5.26, cperl-5.22.4c had about 20 fixes which were not in perl-5.22.3.
+Similar numbers for v5.30.0c, as p5p is continuously adding more API, security and performance problems than fixing.
 Since cperl development is about 10x faster than p5p development, and damage done within p5p increases, these numbers do